 Natural gas.
 As an independent natural gas producer, the Group is not subject to the government's regulation of natural gas prices.
 Nevertheless, the Group's prices are strongly influenced by the prices regulated by the Federal Tariffs Service (FTS), a governmental agency.
 In November 2006, the FTS approved and published a plan to liberalize the price of natural gas sold on the Russian domestic market by the year 2011.
 On 1 January 2008, the FTS increased the regulated price for 2008 by 25 percent.
-Additional increases of 5 percent 7 percent and 7 percent in the regulated price were effective 1 January 2009, 1 April 2009 and 1 July 2009, respectively.
-As part of the program, the FTS announced a plan to further increase the regulated price at the beginning of the last quarter of 2009 by 6.2 percent.
+Additional increases of 5 percent, 7 percent, 7 percent and 6.2 percent in the regulated price were effective 1 January 2009, 1 April 2009, 1 July 2009 and 1 October 2009, respectively.
 Management believes it has limited downside commodity price risk for natural gas and does not use commodity derivative instruments for trading purposes.
 However, to effectively manage the margins achieved through its natural gas trading activities, management has established targets for volumes sold to wholesale traders, end-customers and the natural gas exchange.

 Liquid hydrocarbons.
 The Group sells all its crude oil and related products and gas condensate under spot contracts.
-Gas condensate volumes sold to the US and European markets are based on benchmark reference crude oil prices of WTI and Brent dated, respectively, plus a margin or discount, depending on current market situation.
+Gas condensate volumes sold to the US, European and Asian-Pacific Region markets are based on benchmark reference crude oil prices of WTI, Brent IPE and Dubai or Naphtha Japan, respectively, plus a margin or discount, depending on current market situation.
 Crude oil sold internationally is based on benchmark reference crude oil prices of Brent dated, plus a discount and on a transaction-by-transaction basis for volumes sold domestically.
 As a result, the Group's revenues from the sales of liquid hydrocarbons are subject to commodity price volatility based on fluctuations or changes in the crude oil benchmark reference prices.
 Presently, the Group utilizes limited commodity derivative instruments to mitigated risk of crude oil and gas condensate price volatility.